github/developer.github.com/content/changes/2014-04-30-gist-api-now-truncating-large-files.md

 author_name: leongersing
 ---

-In order to provide the most robust, fast and accurate API for Gist, we are making two changes to better handle large files in [Gist API responses][gist-json-representation].
+In order to provide a faster, more robust API for Gist, we are making two changes to better handle large files in [Gist API responses][gist-json-representation].

 ### Truncating file contents larger than one megabyte